 Not enough data is currently available to calculate the carbon footprint of employee commuting with certainty.
 However, estimations can be made based on national average emission rates for each transportation mode, the number of days worked by each employee, and the length of each employee's commute.
-Using this method, the commuting footprint within the weeklong survey period was estimated to be $3.07 \text{ mT CO}2\text{e}$, 27% lower than if all employees had chosen conventional commuting methods.
+Using this method, the commuting footprint within the week-long survey period was estimated to be 3.07 MT CO2e, which is 27% lower than if all employees had chosen to drive their personal vehicle to work.
 As the most frequently-used alternative transportation mode, bus transportation was responsible for 55% of the total estimated emissions reduction.
-Due to the variability of operational schedules over the year, annual emissions have not been extrapolated from the February 2011 survey.
+Due to the variability of operational schedules over the year, annual emissions have not been extrapolated from the 2011 survey.
+A 2016 survey will be reported in the 2016 Green Report.